 - Also in April 2010, BP’s Deepwater Horizon well exploded in the Gulf of Mexico, killing 11 people and gushing approximately 4.9 million barrels of crude oil into the Gulf of Mexico.

 - In March 2011, Japan’s Fukushima Daiichi nuclear plant was damaged by the enormous Tohoku earthquake and tsunami, and three of the six boiling water reactors on the site eventually experienced full meltdowns.
 Residents within 25 miles of the reactor complex were evacuated, and have not yet been permitted to reenter the evacuation zone.

-The risk of perpetuating our current mix of fuels for transportation and electricity is also placing the world in an increasingly precarious position due to climate change.
-The combustion of fossil fuels—coal, oil and gas—for electricity accounts for over 40% of global emissions of greenhouse gases, while transportation (which primarily uses combustion of fossil fuels) accounts for another 22%.(6) As the climate continues to warm, these emissions may be increasingly targeted by regulators for reductions, as is the case now in countries that have ratified the Kyoto Protocol.
+All fossil fuels carry the risk of exacerbating climate change, and burning more than one-third of current proven reserves of fossil fuels would commit the world to warming exceeding 2°C, the threshold many scientists believe defines the onset of catastrophic climate change.
+The combustion of fossil fuels—coal, oil and gas—for electricity accounts for over 40% of global emissions of greenhouse gases, while transportation (which primarily uses combustion of fossil fuels) accounts for another 22%.5 As the climate continues to warm, these emissions may be increasingly targeted by regulators for reductions, as is the case now in countries that have ratified the Kyoto Protocol.